o0lit3/dish/README.md

 `dish -e 'title = :s(s.words.map:w(w.0 @= w.0.uc).join(" ")); "my title".title'`

-In cases where a Logic block contains exactly two arguments, you can use the following, alternative binary syntax for passing arguments: `power = :a:b(a ^ b); 2.power(3)` where the first argument is the object on which the Logic block is invoked and where the second argument is passed via a Scalar block following the member expression.
-Similarly, in cases where a Logic block contains more than two arguments, you can use the following, alternative n-ary syntax for passing arguments: `quad = :x:a:b:c(a * x ^ 2 + b * x + c); 2.quad[2, 3, 4]`, where additional arguments are passed via an Array block following the member expression.
-Note, however, that `2.quad(2, 3, 4)` would only pass `4` as a second argument since `(2, 3, 4)` is a Scalar block that only returns the last expression.
+In cases where a Logic block contains exactly two arguments, you can use the following, alternative binary syntax for passing arguments: `power = :a:b(a ^ b); 2.power(3)` where the first argument is the object on which the Logic block is invoked and where the second argument is passed via parentheses.
+Similarly, in cases where a Logic block contains more than two arguments, you can use the following, alternative n-ary syntax for passing arguments: `quad = :x:a:b:c(a * x ^ 2 + b * x + c); 2.quad(2, 3, 4)`.
+Note that the parenthesized parameters in this "traditional syntax alternative" do not represent a **dish** Scalar Block.

 ## String Interpolation
 **dish** supports string interpolation by injecting a Scalar block prefixed with a `$` character inside a double-quoted string `"$(...)"`, for example: `dish -e '(0..9).map:i("i^2: $(i^2)").join'`.
 Any **dish** expression can be included in a string interpolated Scalar block, but you will need to escape any double quote characters used in your expression.